rehbergT/dgemm/README.md

             ```

             Intel provides a Debian/Ubuntu repository
             with updated versions, which is also available for older Ubuntu/Debian releases [(see)](https://software.intel.com/en-us/articles/installing-intel-free-libs-and-python-apt-repo).
 A good guide for using this repository is written by D. Eddelbuettel [here](https://github.com/eddelbuettel/mkl4deb).
 Note that this repository provides each version as a different package.
-Thus the mkl package installed in the guide with `apt-get install intel-mkl-64bit-2018.2-046`
+Thus, the mkl package installed in the guide with `apt-get install intel-mkl-64bit-2018.2-046`
             is outdated and one can install the current version with
             `apt-get install intel-mkl-64bit-2019.3-062`.